destink/Bikesharing/README.md

 # Bikesharing
 ## Overview
-The purpose of the citi bike rental service in New York City is to determine which performance metrics can be utilized to provide insight in to the implimnetation and marketing strategy to bring a bike rental service to Des Moinse, Iowa.
+The purpose of the citi bike rental service in New York City is to determine which performance metrics can be utilized to provide insight in to the implimentation and marketing strategy to bring a bike rental service to Des Moinse, Iowa.
 ## Results
 The first piece of information I want to provide is the amount of total bike rides in NYC.
 # ![](Images/Bike%20Rides.png)